Pregnancy Education Companion: week 40

 If you don't want to receive this information, please call (03) 8345 3272 or email patientexperience@thewomens.org.au

-By now, you will probably have had or be about to have your 40 week appointment.
+By now, you’ve probably had or are about to have your 40-week appointment.

-This week we remind you to rest and prepare for labour and birth.
-We also remind you of the signs of labour and when to contact the hospital and outline some things to consider after your baby is born.
+This week, we remind you to rest and get ready for labour and birth.
+We’ll also go over the signs of labour, when to contact the hospital, and things to think about after your baby is born.

 Part 1: Reminders and recap